MotherDuck-Open-Source/dbt-tutorial/README.md

 ## Tutorial overview

-This tutorial will explore strategies for using dbt for data loading in addition to transformation.
+This tutorial will explore a pattern for using dbt for data loading in addition to transformation.
+A high level overview of the pattern can be seen below:

+![Data Flow](img/data_flow.png)

 In addition, it will use plotly dash to serve some analytics directly from MotherDuck in the browser.

-![Data Flow](img/data_flow.png)

 ## What is dbt?